 Appendix I: More Questions

 So who is really "sane"?
+Is anybody?

-as well as the ever-stellar LiveReal Products.
+In the meantime, check out some sanity-inducing exercises as well as the ever-stellar LiveReal Products.

 Appendix II: Party Topic